CYIWEN001/DSAI-mini-project/README.md

 About
 Our project aims to find out what features predict the popularity of a tweet, with a focus on the relationship between the sentiment of tweets and popularity.
 We chose a Twitter dataset containing tweets with the hashtag #SlavaUkraini, which translates to ‘Glory to Ukraine!’.
 This dataset offers a unique opportunity to explore the potential link between sentiment and Twitter's recommendation algorithm, given the strong emotions surrounding the Ukraine War.
 It is important to note that these tweets are by average twitter users and not celebrities so the retweet counts are relatively lower.
-Attached is our source code:

 Contributors
 Group members worked together on all steps of the project.
 The focus of each member: